executablebooks/github-activity/README.md

   you don't need to set any scopes on the token you create.
 * When using `github-activity` from the command line, use the `--auth` parameter and pass in your access token.
-This is easiest if you set it as an **environment variable**, such as `GITHUB_ACCESS_TOKEN`.
+This is easiest if you set it as an **environment variable**, such as `MY_ACCESS_TOKEN`.
 You can then add it to your call like so:

   ```
   github-activity jupyter/notebook 2019-09-01 --auth $MY_ACCESS_TOKEN